SosaWISE/meteor-typescript-libs/README.md

 This project adds TypeScript definition files related to Meteor.
 It includes *meteor.d.ts* plus many others.
 These are definitions for Meteor 1.2.0.2, and they require TypeScript 1.4 or higher (to allow Union types).
 These definitions are mostly backwards compatible for any 1.* Meteor version.

 ## Why use TypeScript?
-[TypeScript](http://www.typescriptlang.org/) enforces a *relaxed* static typing transpiler to Javascript.
+[TypeScript](http://www.typescriptlang.org/) is a supserset of JavaScript that enforces *relaxed* static typing and compiles to plain Javascript.
+It offers most of the benefits of a strongly typed language without requiring you to use strong typing.

 In general, TypeScript will NOT make JavaScript prettier (like CoffeeScript).
 However, it can help simplify JavaScript programming for the many object oriented coders out there.
 TypeScript also provides transparent access to features only available in ECMAScript 6 and above.